Bikeman868/Urchin/readme.md

    5. Inject `IConfigurationStore` into classes in your application that need access to configuration data.
-   6. Call the `Register<T>()` method of `IConfigurationStore` to get notified of the initial config values, and when config changes.
+   6. Call the `Register<T>()` method of `IConfigurationStore` to get notified of the initial config values, and whenever config changes later.

 ---